pepordev/ConsoleExperienceClassic/README.md

 ## Overview

-ConsoleExperience Classic provides a complete controller-friendly interface for WoW Vanilla, featuring gamepad-style action bars, cursor navigation, radial menus, and extensive customization options.
-The addon enables players to enjoy World of Warcraft with a controller or keyboard-only navigation system.
+ConsoleExperience Classic provides a complete controller-friendly interface for WoW Vanilla, featuring gamepad-style action bars, cursor navigation, radial menus, virtual keyboard, and extensive customization options.
+The addon enables players to enjoy World of Warcraft with a controller or keyboard-only navigation system, making it perfect for couch gaming or accessibility needs.

 ## Features